Story by Isabella Reilly

 “We know that young people are engaging in very high amounts of digital technology use,” said Burnell, who hired Lee as a research assistant in her lab last August.
 “In our own data, we see some young people using their phones up to 17 and 18 hours a day.”

-Because of this heavy use, Burnell said it’s important to understand how adolescents are interacting with technology.
-Her research focuses on uncovering the positive and negative effects of digital use and what role those effects play in childhood development.
+Burnell’s research focuses on uncovering the positive and negative effects of digital use and what role those effects play in childhood development.

 “We want to make sure that (technology) is being used in a good way,” she said.
 “There are a lot of concerns that this high level of use is displacing more meaningful activities, like face-to-face interaction, physical activity and sleep.”